 Once an in-depth evaluation is made, an individualized treatment plan can be devised.
 At this phase a physician determines which withdrawal medications to administer.
 A therapist will visit and provide emotional support.
 During this initial phase of drug detoxification, the client needs a lot of rest and quiet.
 A good hearty meal plan replenishes the body, while rest and relaxation heals the mind.
-The medical staff monitors vital signs and emotional health to ensure safety.
+The staff monitors vital signs and emotional health to ensure safety.

 In short, drug detox is tough.
 Symptoms can range from simple and flu-like to seizures and death.
 With consequences that can be so dire, it is highly recommended that someone attend an inpatient drug detox center if they are trying to quit drugs.
 A medically supervised environment that provides quality care is the best way to start a new life free from addiction.
 There, you receive the medical and psychological care you need.
 You can rest, relax and heal away from the common stresses of everyday life.
 Your physical and emotional well-being, truly the most important things in life, are worth it.

 The only person you are destined to become is the person you decide to be

 Ralph Waldo Emerson